DIFF26 — CALL FOR FILMS

 Screening & Rights

-• By submitting, you authorize DIFF to screen your film up to three times during the festival.
+• By submitting your film, you grant DIFF permission to screen it up to three times during the official festival year.

 • The festival determines all screening dates, venues, and times.